XHQvi/simplified-tensor-library/eleven/guide.md

 ### 1. Tensor

 I learn the basic concepts about tensor from *Pytorch*.
-A tensor maintains four things, storage address, offset, stride and shape, which determine the tensor.
+A tensor maintains four things, storage address, offset, stride and shape, which entirely determine the tensor.

 ```c++
 struct Tensor {